- Last Updated: 25 Oct 22

 - 11 min read

-Difference Between a Call Centre and a BPO: How they are different?
+Difference Between BPO and Call Center: How they are different?

 - 11 min read

-We frequently make the error of combining the words Call Center Outsourcing and Business Process Outsourcing.
+We frequently make the error of combining the words Call Center Outsourcing and BPO (Business Process Outsourcing).
 We’ve been doing it for so long that we’ve never considered the possibility that these two names have different meanings.

 They may appear to be the same and have some similarities, yet they have significant differences.
-And we are here to make you understand the major differences between them.
+And we are here to help you understand the major differences between BPO and call centers.

 So, stick till the end to know them comprehensively!